InternationalDanceSupplies/KhaosAPI/README.md

 $khaosApiClient->doSomething($args);
 ```

-You'll need to see the Class and Khaos documentation to understand which arguments are accepted.
+You'll need to see the relevant Class and Khaos documentation to understand which Classes accept which arguments.

 Internal Class API
 ---------------
-This library has been designed to have one Class per Khaos API endpoint.
+This library has been designed to have one Class per Khaos API method.
 All of the Classes reside within the <code>KhaosAPI/Caller/</code> directory.

 Classes have the same (titled cased) name as the SOAP method it's calling.
 So, if the SOAP method is called GetStockList then the Class will be named GetStockList.php <code>KhaosAPI/Caller/GetStockList.php</code>.